 Conditions for Making an Insurance Application:

-NRIs are allowed insurance facilities whenever they visit India, provided all procedures are completed during their period of stay.
+NRIs are whenever they visit India, provided all procedures are completed during their period of stay.
 To apply for an insurance policy, the person should submit a duly filled proposal form along with documents such as an attested copy of passport, copy of pan card, details of the bank account in India and any additional information sought by the insurer.
 On completion of procedures the policies are issued, in which currency for future transactions is taken only in Indian rupees.

 Terms of Geographical Coverage: